 The Fishers Island Water Works Corp. provides treatment at all wells to improve the quality of the water pumped prior to distribution to the consumer.
 The pH of the pumped water is adjusted upward to reduce corrosive action between the water and water mains and in-house plumbing by the addition of soda ash.
 The water is also chlorinated with sodium hypochlorite to protect against the growth of bacteria in the distribution system.
-A polyphosphate AquaMag is added to the water for iron sequestering.
+A polyphosphate Aqua-Mag is added to the water for iron sequestering.
+In addition, in July 2018, we installed a new greensand filter to remove manganese from our raw water.

-During July and August, we also supplement our water supply with surface water from Barlow, Middle Farms and Treasure Ponds.
+During dry weather periods, we also supplement our water supply with surface water from Barlow, Middle Farms and Treasure Ponds.
 This water receives additional treatment that includes, chemical addition of aluminum sulfate for coagulation, sedimentation and sand filtering for the removal of solids.